Nimishbansal-16/P005-FOODKAMP/README.md

 ## Testing the Code

-1. Test files for each app is present in the 'test' directory, inside their respected code folders.
+1. Test files for each app is present in the 'test' directory, inside the respected code folders.
 2. Tests can be run from any IDE, or command line.
 VS Code is again preferred for easy interaction
 3. For VS Code, open the test file, click on 'Run, and then click on 'Start Debugging'.
 4. For command line, run command "flutter test test/test_file_name.dart" inside the project folder